ersatzavian/hw-tom/projects/planespotter/readme.markdown

 8. When programming has finished, tap the Reset button (S20).

 ## Software
 Software for this project will be posted here as it is developed.
-This project doesn't have working ADS-B detector software yet as I'm still learning how to use the peripherals I need.
-Buttons, LEDS, Interrupts, and UART functionality are all up and running.
+This project doesn't have working ADS-B detector software yet as I wasn't able to located a signal with any of the crappy antennas I already have and I'm trying to get my hands on a signal generator to prove out the detector.

-I will likely post multiple project directories for software versions until there is one working build of Planespotter software; right now there's just the "helloworld" project directory.
-To pick up where I'm at, start with the Keil µVision project at `planespotter-helloworld/MDK-ARM/planespotter-helloworld.uvprojx`.

-To get a hex file to program onto the board, make sure "Create HEX File" is checked in the Target Options, under the "Output" tab.
-Name the executable however you'd like under "Name of Executable" while you're there.
-A Hex file will be deposited at (for example) `planespotter-helloworld/MDK-ARM/planespotter-helloworld Configuration/[name of executable].hex`
+After much messing around with Keil and STM32Cube, I determined that my life will be too short to spend it making obtuse directory structures for a simple project, and yours is probably too short to spend it parsing said crap.
+So everything here now based on the [mbed platform](https://www.mbed.com/en/).

+To use the mbed online compiler, go to [https://developer.mbed.org/compiler](https://developer.mbed.org/compiler).

+Planespotter software is built using the [NUCLEO-F031K6 target](https://developer.mbed.org/platforms/ST-Nucleo-F031K6/) in the mbed compiler, which is effectively just a breakout board for the STM32F031.
+This is close enough to write software for Planespotter.

+Source files from the mbed compiler will be posted here.
+To import the full mbed project, use the mbed compiler and pick up the project from its [Mercurial Repository](https://developer.mbed.org/users/tombrew/code/planespotter_adc_logger/).

 ## Design Files
 For the actual files used to produce fabricated boards, see the releases folder.
 Every release will include a schematic PDF, Bill of Materials (BOM), and set of Gerber files used to fab the PCB.